Fast Evaluation of Unbiased Atomic Forces in ab initio Variational Monte Carlo via the Lagrangian Technique: Validation of the method

 \section{Validation of the method}

 In this section, we validate the Lagrangian technique described above, which we have implemented by interfacing the linear response module of CP2K~\cite{Kuehne2020_CP2K_JCP} with TurboRVB~\cite{2020NAK2} and exchanging the data through the TREX-IO library~\cite{2023POS}.
-By validation, we mean demonstrating two points: (i) forces and pressures obtained with the Lagrangian technique agree with numerical derivatives of the potential energy surface (i.e., the results are unbiased), and (ii) these forces and pressures are consistent with those computed by the finite-difference method (FDM) developed in Ref.~\onlinecite{Nakano2024}.
-The validation was performed for a Cl$_2$ molecule and crystalline c-BN.
-For Cl$_2$, we evaluated forces; for c-BN, we evaluated both forces and pressure.
-For Cl$_2$, we used the ccECP pseudopotentials~{\cite{2018BEN}} together with their accompanied cc-pVDZ basis sets.
-For c-BN we used the ccECP~{\cite{2017BEN}} pseudopotentials combined with DZVP-MOLOPT-SR-GTH basis sets~{\cite{Goedecker1996_GTH, VandeVondele2007_MOLOPT}} to avoid spuriously large force error bars by GTOs with large exponents~{\cite{Nakano2021PRB_finite_variance_of_forces_for_PBC}}.
+The validation means demonstrating two points: (i) forces and pressures obtained with the Lagrangian technique agree with numerical derivatives of the potential energy surface (i.e., the results are unbiased), and (ii) these forces and pressures are consistent with those computed by the finite-difference method (FDM) developed in Ref.~\onlinecite{Nakano2024}.
+The validation was performed for a Cl$_2$ molecule, crystalline c-BN, and acetamide (CH$_3$CONH$_2$ $\equiv$ AcNH$_2$) dimer.
+For Cl$_2$, we evaluated forces; for c-BN, we evaluated both forces and pressure; for AcNH$_2$ dimer, we evaluated forces along the O--H bonds acting on each fragment and total forces.
+For Cl$_2$, we used the ccECP pseudopotentials~{\cite{2018BEN}} together with their accompanying cc-pVDZ basis sets.
+For c-BN, we used the ccECP~{\cite{2017BEN}} pseudopotentials combined with DZVP-MOLOPT-SR-GTH basis sets~{\cite{Goedecker1996_GTH, VandeVondele2007_MOLOPT}} to avoid spuriously large force error bars by GTOs with large exponents~{\cite{Nakano2021PRB_finite_variance_of_forces_for_PBC}}.
 The cBN calculations employed a conventional 1 $\times$ 1 $\times$ 1 supercell with $\Gamma$-point.
-To estimate the statistical error of the linear-response (LR) correction, we used the jackknife approach~{\cite{2017BEC}}: we repeatedly applied the LR procedure to samples of $\partial E / \partial P_{\mu\nu}^{\uparrow\downarrow}$ drawn from TurboRVB and computed the jackknife mean and variance.
-Figures~{\ref{fig:Cl2_fdm_vs_lr}} and {\ref{fig:cBN_fdm_vs_lr}} summarize the results for the Cl$_2$ forces and for the c-BN forces and pressure, addressing points (i) and (ii).
-As shown, the forces and pressures from the Lagrangian technique coincide with the numerical derivatives of the potential energy surface (i.e., they are unbiased) and match the values obtained with the FDM~{\cite{Nakano2024}}.
-Taken together, these results confirm that the Lagrangian technique behaves as expected.
+For AcNH$_2$ dimer, we used the ccECP pseudopotentials~{\cite{2018BEN}} together with their accompanying cc-pVDZ basis sets.
+To estimate the statistical error of the linear-response (LR) correction, we used the jackknife approach~{\cite{2017BEC}}: we repeatedly applied the LR procedure to samples of $\partial E / \partial P_{\mu\nu}^{\uparrow\downarrow}$ taken from TurboRVB and computed the jackknife mean and variance.
+Figures~{\ref{fig:Cl2_fdm_vs_lr}}, {\ref{fig:cBN_fdm_vs_lr}} and \ref{fig:AcNH2_lr} summarize the results for the Cl$_2$ forces, for the c-BN forces and pressure, and for AcNH$_2$ dimer forces, addressing points (i) and (ii).
+As shown, the forces and pressures obtained by the Lagrangian technique are consistent with the numerical derivatives of the potential energy surface and match the values obtained with the FDM~{\cite{Nakano2024}}.
+These results confirm that the Lagrangian technique works as expected.
+The inset of fig.~{\ref{fig:AcNH2_lr}} also demonstrates that the total forces obtained by the Lagrangian technique are always zero, as they should be.
 Notice that we do not compare the obtained PESs and EOS with the experimental bond lengths and volume, since the used basis sets, the supercell size, and the $k$-point ($\Gamma$ only) are suitable only for numerically checking (i) and (ii).